grafana/pyroscope/docs/sources/configure-server/about-server-api.md

 | `units`            | name of the profiling data unit         | optional (default is `samples`  |
 | `aggregrationType` | type of aggregration to merge profiles  | optional (default is `sum`)     |

-* `name` specifies application name.
+`name` specifies application name.
 For example:
 ```
 my.awesome.app.cpu{env=staging,region=us-west-1}
 ```

-Request body contains the profiling data, and request header `Content-Type` may also be alongside `format` to determine profiling data format.
+The request body contains profiling data, and the Content-Type header may be used alongside format to determine the data format.

 Some of the query parameters depend on the format of profiling data.
 Pyroscope currently supports three major ingestion formats.

 ### Text Formats

-Most simple ingestion formats send a single type of profiling data (for example, `cpu` samples) and don't usually support any metadata (e.g labels) within the format to indicate which kind of data they are sending.
-In these cases, all the metadata is taken from the query parameters, and the format itself is defined by `format` query parameter.
+These formats handle simple ingestion of profiling data, such as `cpu` samples, and typically don't support metadata (e.g., labels) within the format.
+All necessary metadata is derived from query parameters, and the format is specified by the `format` query parameter.

-The formats that work this way are:
+**Supported Formats:**

-* `folded`.
-Some software also call this format `collapsed`.
-This is the default format.
-With this format you put one stacktrace per line with a number of samples you've captured for that particular stacktrace, for example:
+- **Folded**: Also known as `collapsed`, this is the default format.
+Each line contains a stacktrace followed by the sample count for that stacktrace.
+For example:
 ```
 foo;bar 100
 foo;baz 200
 ```

-* `lines` — This format is similar to `folded`, except there's no number of samples per stacktrace but a single line per sample, for example:
+- **Lines**: Similar to `folded`, but it represents each sample as a separate line rather than aggregating samples per stacktrace.
+For example:
 ```
 foo;bar
 foo;bar